nswdpc/silverstripe-mailgun-sync/README.md

 > If you are running tests and do not use a sandbox domain, it's likely that emails from other processes in your website will be delivered to their recipients.

 ## Roadmap
 + Webhooks - Mailgun provides webhooks to provide event updates via HTTP POST to a controller on a website.
-Once implemented, this will make the queued jobs redundant.